oxsecurity/megalinter/docs/descriptors/python_ruff.md

 Usage: ruff [OPTIONS] <COMMAND>

 Commands:
-  check   Run Ruff on the given files or directories (default) rule    Explain a rule (or all rules) config  List or describe the available configuration options linter  List all supported upstream linters clean   Clear any caches in the current directory and any subdirectories help    Print this message or the help of the given subcommand(s)
+  check    Run Ruff on the given files or directories (default) rule     Explain a rule (or all rules) config   List or describe the available configuration options linter   List all supported upstream linters clean    Clear any caches in the current directory and any subdirectories format   Run the Ruff formatter on the given files or directories version  Display Ruff's version help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help